HurAliCodes/Mini-Google-Map-Algorithm/README.md

 ## 👨‍👩‍👦 Developers

 - Abdul Ahad Memon
 - Syed Aayan Mahmood
 - Syed Hur Ali Rizvi
 - Syed Muhammad Taha

 ---

 ## 📌 Conclusion

-Mini Map is an educational and transparent routing system that applies core **Data Structure concepts** to solve real-world navigation problems efficiently.
+Mini Map is an educational and transparent routing system that applies core Data Structure concepts to solve real-world navigation problems efficiently.

 ---

 ## 📄 License

-This project is developed for **academic and educational purposes only**.
+This project is developed for academic and educational purposes only.